ReFRACtor/refractor-muses/muses_capture/README.md

         ./muses_capture setup-targets <instrument>

    to create files needed by
-   run-retrieval.
+   capture-run (or run-retrieval).
 This goes into the output directory.

 6. Run

+        ./muses_capture capture-run <instrument>

+	This generates various pickle/save file for the different steps of the processing, that can then be used by the other repositories for testing.
+	This updates the files in omi_sounding_1 and tropomi_sounding_1 (we currently have just one sounding, but we might potentially want to have unit tests for multiple soundings).

+7. Can optionally run the full retrieval by

         ./muses_capture run-retrieval <instrument>

-   we separate the 2 because setup-target takes a while to be run, and typically needs to be updated much less frequently than run-retrieval, so it is useful to be able to run the steps separately.
+   I'm not sure how useful this is any longer.
+We had this in place when we initially developed the capture, and it might be nice to be able to to look at a full run some times to see the output.
+So we've left this in place for now.

 All files will be locate in the output/ sub directory of this directory.